-The District's overall revenues for FY 2018-19 are budgeted to be \$14.9 million while expenditures are budgeted to be \$15.6 million.
-These budgetary expectations reflect the continuation of program enhancements of the Aedes Response Team, the West Nile Virus Strike Team, expansion of the underground storm drain teams, and the implementation of the education and outreach programs.
-The FY 2018-19 budget includes a proposed revision to the fund balance reserve policy whereby an additional \$500,000 will be added to the facilities improvement fund balance commitment.
+The District's overall revenues for FY 2020-21 are budgeted to be \$15.5 million while expenditures are budgeted to be \$14.6 million.
+These budgetary expectations reflect the continuation of program enhancements of such as the education and outreach programs and the Aedes Response Team, as well as the expansion of the fish program.
+The FY 2020-21 budget continues the fund balance reserve policy whereby \$500,000 is annually added to the facilities improvement fund balance commitment.